VamshiKrishna400-afk/wireshark-network-analysis/README.md

 ---

+## Attack Documentation

+Detailed attack scenarios, Wireshark analysis, filters, screenshots, and observations can be found in [ATTACKS.md](ATTACKS.md).

 ## Author

 This project was developed as part of a practical network security and traffic analysis study using Wireshark in a controlled LAN environment.